rubberduck-vba/Rubberduck/README.md

 ###Code Explorer

-Get a 30,000 foot view of your project with the Code Explorer.
+Get a bird's eye view of your project with the Code Explorer.

 ![Code Explorer Window](https://cloud.githubusercontent.com/assets/5751684/5161266/3f88a9d6-7372-11e4-9ff5-19eaa0cfa562.png)